 Lions Befrienders provides two core programmes.
 The Befriending Programme involves volunteers (Befrienders) paying visits to seniors (Befriendees) on a weekly basis.
 Through these home visits, the volunteers provide social and psycho-emotional support to the seniors who live alone and are at the risk of isolation.

 The second programme, Outreach, manages 6 Senior Activity Centres (SACs) across Singapore.
-Various activites or courses are organized at the SACs for the seniors living in the neighbourhood.
+Various activities or courses are organized at the SACs for the seniors living in the neighbourhood.

 LBSA currently has around 1,400 volunteers (Befrienders) and 2,200 seniors (Befriendees) in their Befriending programme, while their Outreach programme also has around 1800 seniors and about 100 volunteers.